 So if you are not a Georgian resident, you won’t have to deal with this.
 But if you ever choose to become a resident of Georgia, it will apply to you.

-If you want to discuss your structure and all the tax implications before making a move, you can discuss with Kathleen, a Swiss tax consultant that helps people with all their international tax issues and questions.
-Click here to find out more about her services.
+If you want to discuss your structure and all the tax implications before making a move, you can tap into my network of international tax experts.
+Click here to find out more about their services.

 My friend wrote an eBook called “Easy Company Formation in 60 Countries” which might also be a useful resource.